janegoesdigital/keystone/docs/Getting Started/index.md

 ## What is Keystone?

-Keystone is a CMS and web application framework built in node.
-It aims to make web development easy, with lots of work done for you, but without cutting down on how much you can customise your projects, allowing you to find the right balance for you between convention and customisation.
+Keystone is both a CMS and web application framework built in node.
+It aims to make web development easy, with lots of work done for you, but without cutting down on how much you can customise your projects -  allowing you to find the right balance for you between convention and customisation.

-It provides you with an easy connection to [mongoDB](https://www.mongodb.com/) It wraps both [mongoose](http://mongoosejs.com/) and [expresss](http://expressjs.com/), and provides more detailed database fields, with setups for common information patterns.
+It provides you with an easy connection to [mongoDB](https://www.mongodb.com/).
+It wraps in both [mongoose](http://mongoosejs.com/) and [expresss](http://expressjs.com/), and provides some handy, more detailed database fields, with setups for common information patterns.
 Why?
-For the admin UI.
+For an easy to set up admin UI.

-Keystone makes it easy to bring your own view engine, structure your routes however you want, and modify your data structures to suit you, all while making doing so easier.
+Keystone enables you to bring your own view engine, structure your routes however you want, and modify your data structures to suit you, all while making doing so easier.

 ## Where to Begin